 Power Generation - Diesel powered plants require large fuel storage reservoirs and tank farms that must be available on demand.
 Velcon’s fuel monitoring products can help ensure that fuel is monitored for contaminants.
 Our filtration and separation products are used to remove particulate and water and to ensure that fuel quality meets engine ISO Cleanliness Standards in order to assure reliability.

 Transportation - Fuel is the number one operating cost for transportation fleets.
 The trucking and transportation industry depend upon the reliability of the diesel engines and the diesel fuel.
 Poor fuel quality directly affects maintenance cost, fuel expenditure, fuel efficiency and overall operating costs.
 From monitoring the quality of the fuel source to ensuring that engines utilize fuels that meet ISO 4406 Cleanliness Standards, Velcon provides solutions to help manage and meet your diesel fuel needs.

 Retail - Retailers rely on their fuel suppliers to provide quality fuels that meet regulatory requirements and consumer demands.
 Nevertheless, fuel stored and transported can acquire particulate and water contaminants that lower the quality below required specifications.
 Velcon’s filtration and separation solutions are designed to remove these contaminants and return fuel quality to desired levels.

-Article contributed by David E Tice, market development manager, CleanDiesel, Energy and Marine, Hydraulic & Fuel Filtration Division, Parker Hannifin Corporation
+Article contributed by David E Tice, market development manager, CleanDiesel, Energy and Marine, Parker Engine Mobile Hydraulic and Fuel Filtration Division.

 Additional articles related to filtration: